#1. Showcasing public-private civic tech success stories

 #2.
 A toolkit to help the global civic tech community fix common accessibility challenges

 #4.
-Storytelling and reach
+Improving civic tech’s storytelling and reach

 #5.
-Driving impactful societal change
+Driving impactful societal change with civic tech

 #6.
-Call for proposals: civic tech in hostile environments
+Civic tech in hostile environments